 I have been thinking a lot about this.
 When I got myself back into analog audio, I recovered a Thorens TD-165 abandoned in a friend’s closet and equipped it with a Goldring Elan.
 When I first upgraded the cartridge I was advised to look in Grado’s catalogue.

 (situation updated more recently) I’ve always been fond of Grado cartridges, because I simply like their sound and also the fact they’re hand made in Brooklyn in a way that seems quite anachronistic today.
 I will probably keep loving and admiring the Grado way of doing business, but after I stumbled upon a humble Shure

-In 2005 I bought a wondeful Grado Prestige Gold moving iron cartridge, which I used for years on my turntable, then a Thorens TD165, without caring much about alignment (maybe I used the TNT protractor at one point), I just screwed the cart on the headshell with no worries whatsoever about positioning the stylus tip,
+In 2005 I bought a wonderful Grado Prestige Gold moving iron cartridge, which I used for years on my turntable of the time, a Thorens TD165.
+I didn’t care much about alignment (maybe I used the TNT protractor at one point), I just screwed the cart on the headshell with no worries whatsoever about positioning